-Law,(as defined in Chapter 893, Florida Statutes) on the University campus or at any University sponsored, off-campus function.

-- vii.
+- a.
+Possession, use, sale or distribution of narcotics or other controlled substances and/or drug paraphernalia, as prohibited by Florida Law, on the University campus or at any University sponsored, off campus function. - b.
+Prohibited Uses of Alcohol: - i.
+Any possession or consumption of alcohol that is in violation of the University's Alcohol policy. - ii.
+Possessing, purchasing or consuming alcohol if under the legal age. - iii.
+Misrepresenting one's age for the purposes of purchasing or consuming alcohol. - iv.
+Purchasing, furnishing or serving alcohol to any underage person. - v.
+Possessing, furnishing or consuming alcohol in unauthorized areas of the University. - vi.
+Possessing or using a common source of alcohol (i.e. kegs, beer bongs, or their equivalent). - vii.
 Operating a motor vehicle while under the influence of alcohol. - viii.
-Being intoxicated to the point at which an individual has lost normal control of his/her body or mental facilities or both. - viiiix.
+Being intoxicated to the point at which an individual has lost normal control of his/her body or mental facilities or both. - ix.
 Disorderly intoxication: being intoxicated and endangering the safety of another person or property or being intoxicated or drinking alcoholic beverages in a place on campus at which it is not permitted and causing a public disturbance. - c.
 Illegal or unauthorized possession or use of firearms, explosives, ammunition, fireworks, weapons (such as metallic knuckles, slingshots, bows and arrows, and knives), or other deadly weapons or dangerous chemicals, likely to cause harm to another, or to University property. - d.
 Actions which cause or attempt to cause a fire or explosion, falsely reporting a fire, explosion or an explosive device, tampering with fire safety equipment or failure to evacuate University buildings during a fire alarm. - e.
 Obstruction of the free flow of pedestrian or vehicular traffic on University premises or at University sponsored or supervised functions. - f.
 Cruelty to animals. - g.
-Violations of the Residential Student Code of Conduct.
-Other violations of federal, state, or local laws, county or municipal ordinances, Board of Education rules or University rules, regulations, or policies. - 5.
+Violations of the Residential Student Code of Conduct. - g.h.
+Any other violation (or conduct which could constitute a violation) of the federal, state, local laws, County or municipal ordinances, Board of Governors or University regulations, or policies. - 5.
 Computer, network and/or data misuse including but not limited to: - a.
 Unauthorized access, entry or use of a University's or another's computer, computer system, network, software, password, account or data. - b.
 Unauthorized alteration or degradation of computer equipment, software, network, data or system performance. - c.
-Unauthorized copying or distribution of computer software or data. - d.
-Theft or unauthorized use of intellectual property. - e.
-Use of a computer or computer system in the commission of a crime to violate or facilitate the violation of laws, Board of Education rulesGovernors or University rules, regulations or policies. - f.
+Unauthorized copying or distribution of computer software or data. - c.
+Unauthorized copying or distribution of University data. - d.
+Theft or unauthorized use of intellectual property. - d.
+Unauthorized use, duplication, sharing, or distribution of copyrighted materials or other intellectual property, including computer software or other media such as music and videos. - e.
+Use of a computer or computer system in the commission of a crime to violate or facilitate the violation of laws, Board of Governors or University rules, regulations or policies. - f.
 Any unauthorized commercial use of University computer or computing resources. - g.
 Any unauthorized use of electronic or other devices to make an audio or video recording. - h.
-Use of computing facilities and resources to interfere with the work of another student, faculty member, staff member or University official.

-- i.
-Use of University computing facilities or resources to send obscene or abusive material. - j.
+Use of computing facilities and resources to interfere with the work of another student, faculty member, staff member or University official. - i.
+Use of University computing facilities or resources to send obscene or abusive material.

+j.
 Any other violation of the University Computer Use Policy.